braedynl/CSE231-020-SS20/GLOSSARY.md

 my_variable = "Hello, world!"  # 'my_variable' holds a 'str' instance
 ```

+#### Instantiation

-**Instantiation** - The process of creating an instance of a particular class.
+The process of creating an instance of a particular class.

 Example:
 ```python